DhineshLoganathan/IPL-Analysis/README.md

 Step 4 : Connect the Postgresql server to the PowerBI Step 5 : Preprocess the data and create a new measure according to your dashboard visualizations.
 Step 6 : Publish it by using Microsoft fabric account.

+After the preprocess the data you can start visualization it by using various charts and dashboard.